sgerhart/clarion/lab/README.md

 # Clarion Lab Environment

-This directory contains scripts and tools for setting up a lab environment to test Clarion with VMs, edge agents, NetFlow collectors, and fake ISE/AD logs.
+This directory contains scripts and tools for setting up a lab environment to test Clarion with VMs, edge agents, NetFlow collectors, Active Directory, and Cisco ISE.

 ## Overview

-The lab environment simulates a real network with:
+The lab environment provides a complete testing infrastructure with:
-- **3 VMs** (VM1, VM2, VM3) each with 24 network namespaces (h1-h24)
-- **Edge Agents** running on VMs to process flows and send sketches
-- **NetFlow Senders** to send NetFlow data to the backend
-- **Fake ISE Logs** matching traffic patterns
-- **Fake AD Logs** matching user activity
+- **6 VMs** (recommended) or **4 VMs** (minimum) for full system testing
+- **Clarion Server** running Backend, UI, and Native NetFlow Collector
+- **Edge Agents** with NetFlow simulation for edge processing testing
+- **Active Directory Server** for user/group management and identity resolution
+- **Cisco ISE Server** for TrustSec/SGT assignment and network access control

+**See [VM_ARCHITECTURE.md](VM_ARCHITECTURE.md) for detailed VM specifications and network design.**

 ## Quick Start